Aji Amarillo: 3-Step Sweet Heat Boost

-Ahi amarillo is a type of chili pepper native to South America, particularly Peru and Bolivia.
-The name translates to "yellow fish" in Spanish, which refers to its vibrant yellow color when ripe.
-It’s often used in traditional Andean cuisine and has gained popularity in global kitchens for its unique flavor and versatility.
+Aji Amarillo is a type of chili pepper native to South America, particularly Peru and Bolivia.
+The name translates to "yellow chili" in Spanish, referring to its vibrant yellow color when ripe.
+It's widely used in traditional Andean cuisine and has gained global popularity for its unique flavor and versatility.

-The pepper itself is small and cylindrical, with a thin skin and a mild heat level compared to other chilies like habanero or ghost peppers.
+The pepper is small and cylindrical, with a thin skin and mild heat level compared to habanero or ghost peppers.
 Its flavor is sweet, slightly smoky, and has a subtle tanginess that sets it apart from other chili varieties.

 Flavor Profile and Uses

-One of the standout features of ahi amarillo is its flavor profile.
-Unlike most hot peppers that focus on heat, this one offers a balance of sweetness, smokiness, and a hint of citrus.
+Aji Amarillo's standout feature is its balanced flavor profile.
+Unlike most hot peppers that focus on heat, it offers sweetness, smokiness, and citrus notes.
 This makes it ideal for both savory and sweet dishes.

 Chili Heat Level (Scoville) Flavor Notes